nattadasu/FileBot/README.md

 > [!NOTE]
 >
-> Commonly used for music sharing, where the music directory have different
+> Commonly used for music sharing, where the music directory has a different
 > structure that usually contains information about the exact release media.

 > [!WARNING]